HVAC MECHANIC II

 - ...organization and the opportunity to learn and grow professionally?
 We can help!
 We are seeking a skilled and highly mobile HVAC & Generator Mechanic to support maintenance, repair, and operational readiness across a variety of project sites.
 This is a role requiring...Full timePart timeFor subcontractorLocal area

-...Job Summary: Perform duties expected of an HVAC/R mechanical technician at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
-Work from verbal or written instructions, sketches, diagrams, schematics, blueprints, and vendor manuals.
-All work...Contract workTemporary workLocal areaImmediate start$48.58 - $60 per hour
+...Job Description Job Description Job Summary: Perform duties expected of an HVAC/R mechanical technician at Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
+Work from verbal or written instructions, sketches, diagrams, schematics, blueprints...Contract workTemporary workLocal areaImmediate start$48.58 - $60 per hour

 - ...HVAC Mechanic Valiant is looking for an HVAC Mechanic to join our team!
 This is a skilled mechanical and electrical position, must have experience with walk-in refrigeration and freezer equipment, chillers, performing maintenance, installation, diagnosis and repair...Shift work